We need to learn faster.

 But not particularly complicated.

-Five target dimensions are sufficient for balancing:
+Five goal dimensions are sufficient for balancing:

 4. Finances: How do we earn our money?
 Is financing our lifestyle the main reason for our work, or are we partly independent?
 Do we have a second source of income?
 Do we have investments that generate money?

-It is not enough to have explicit goals for one or two of these dimensions.
+It's not enough to have explicit goals for one or two of these dimensions.
 You need all of them.
 They can sometimes contradict each other.
 But they need to be clarified and reconciled.

 What does all this have to do with the professional acquisition of skills?